jeju5/management/cs/aws/aws_developer.md

     * Resources: the only mandatory section, defining AWS resources to create (ex: aws resource you want to deploy(create) with this cloudformation)
     * Mappings: custom mappings of key to different values (ex: use different key-values for different regions; AMI is an amazon VM image)
     * Transforms: =transform code in s3 or use serverless(ex: include template code snippet from outside into this template. use S3)
-    * Outputs: =reusable output values (declare output values that you can import into different stacks; cross-reference)
+    * Outputs: = cross-stack reference
+      * For each AWS account, Export names must be unique within a region. (not across the global)
+      * whatever is Export name can be retrieved with Fn::ImportValue in different stack.
   * AWS SAM (Serverless Application Model)
     * SAM is an extension for CloudFormation to deploy serverless apps
     * SAM CLI commands